Last updated: April 5, 2026

 Current limitations:

-15 languages.
-Inworld TTS supports 15 languages.
-For companions targeting languages outside this set, ElevenLabs (70+ languages) or Google Cloud TTS (75+ languages) offer broader coverage for specific markets.
+15 GA languages, 90+ experimental on TTS-2.
+GA covers the highest-demand markets.
+For companions targeting languages outside the 90+ experimental set, ElevenLabs (70+ languages) or Google Cloud TTS (75+ languages) offer broader stability for specific markets.

-The Realtime API is in research preview.
-It is not yet generally available.
+TTS-2 is research preview.
+The 8-dimension steering and cross-lingual voice identity are usable today but the model is not yet GA.
 For production-critical deployments with zero tolerance for breaking changes, factor this into your timeline.
-The REST TTS endpoint and streaming endpoint are fully GA.
+TTS 1.5 Max and Mini are fully GA.

 How do you get started?